1991 - Nevermind.

 Instant icons for Generation X, NIRVANA in a simple three-chord-garage-band encapsulated all the boredom and disgust of 80s superflux and overhyped lifestyle and mindset.
 The medias rapidly highjacked the band and made them, along other freshly new Seattle powerhouses PEARL JAM, ALICE IN CHAINS and SOUNDGARDEN, scapegoats for the extinction of hardrock, heavymetal and other numerous generic 80s FM and MTV pop-acts.
 Deep down the boys didn't really care, but this industry is bigger then it's combined players, as they will either make you ...or break you.

-Throughout the history of music, many cities have been blessed with a sound and a signature that matches it's bands and specific esthetics: Liverpool, Birmingham, London, New-York, Tampa, Memphis, Detroit, Chicago, Los Angeles ...and now Seattle had their own.
+Throughout the history of music, many cities have been blessed with a sound and a signature that matches it's bands and specific esthetics: Liverpool, Birmingham, London, New-York, Tampa, Memphis, Detroit, Chicago, Los Angeles ...and now Seattle was part of the club-house.

 Released to no expectation, in a sea of GUNS N' ROSES, METALLICA, OZZY OSBOURNE, SKID ROW, and VAN HALEN, the people at Geffen Records were hoping for a respectable 500000x units to-be shifted.
 Currently RIAA-certified 10x Platinum, the Butch Vig produced Nevermind CD stands in the very, very, very, very selective club of the Diamond-Award: the 10 million+ US threshold ...a titanic grand total of more than 30 million+ units sold wordwide to date.